NAndreasson/TVTajm/README.md

 ## Getting Started

-To run this app locally, you need to have node and npm installed.
+To run this app locally, please ensure that you have Node.js and npm installed.
+The app was developed using Node.js v20.10.0 and npm v10.2.3.

 1. Clone the repository: